 The downside of drift fishing is you often spend time covering water that’s not productive as even the best areas and approaches will have time spent moving in and out of fish.

 Anchoring and targeting catfish requires the ability to find active feeding fish.
-This requires the use of sonar, ability to interpret the sonar and then actually being able to find the active feeding fish.
+This requires the use of sonar, the ability to interpret the sonar, and then actually being able to find the active feeding fish.
 Even with the best sonar and advanced skills reading it there may be times where drifting may be the best option.

 Drift fishing is without a doubt the quickest way to start catching fish for many anglers.
 It also offers some learning experiences as well to assist with finding and anchoring on fish.

-Likewise if you’ve got a good sonar unit and know how to read it you’ll often be best starting with an anchored approach.
+Likewise, if you’ve got a good sonar unit and know how to read it you’ll often be best starting with an anchored approach.
 If you start fishing on anchor and don’t start catching fish or cannot find a worthy area to anchor then resort to drift fishing.

 Sonar is key, as it allows you to see what’s below the water’s surface and verify fish.
-Regardless of whether you’re drifting or fishing on anchor it will help you catch more fish.
+Regardless of whether you’re drifting or fishing on anchor, it will help you catch more fish.